Photo by Jörg Braukmann

 Price: €250–900/night | Location: Behrenstraße 37, Mitte

-Hotel de Rome occupies the former Dresdner Bank headquarters (1889) — the extraordinary Ballroom (the original bank’s grand hall, with the 8-meter coffered ceiling, used for private events but visible from the lobby), and most notably the former bank vault converted into the hotel’s spa (the extraordinary Vault Swimming Pool — the original steel vault door remains, the pool occupies the vault floor, the original bank boxes lining the walls now contain hotel amenities).
+Hotel de Rome occupies the former Dresdner Bank headquarters (1889) — the striking Ballroom (the original bank’s grand hall, with an 8-meter coffered ceiling, used for private events but visible from the lobby), and most notably the former bank vault converted into the hotel’s spa (the Vault Swimming Pool — the original steel vault door remains, the pool occupies the vault floor, and the original bank boxes lining the walls now hold hotel amenities).
 One of the finest hotel conversions in Europe.

 Regent Berlin — Gendarmenmarkt Elegance